-The job market is bright for software developers.
-Demand for coders is expected to grow 24 percent from 2016 to 2026, according to the Bureau of Labor Statistics.
-To land a job in the field, you don't need a college degree—you need hands-on professional skills.
+The job market is bright for software developers and cybersecurity professionals.
+Demand for these fields is expected to grow by 22% and 31% respectively from 2019 to 2029, according to the Bureau of Labor Statistics.
+To land a job in either field, you don’t need a college degree—you need hands-on professional skills.

 But making a career change, building a network, perfecting a resume, and navigating the job search can be daunting, even for the most capable person.

 In tandem with our technical education, we train our students in effective career-building strategies so they can confidently start their job search as soon as (or even before!) they graduate.

 From 201 through 401, students get over 40 hours of instruction and assignments to help them build their personal brand, network, and interpersonal skills.
 This training helps them become strong team members in the companies they join, and sets them up to become strong leaders in the tech industry.

 Our Career Coaching curriculum has seven pillars:

 Throughout the entire program, students study each pillar, with assignments ranging from perfecting their professional pitch, to mastering the interview processing with mock interviews, to creating a compelling resume.

 Interviews can be intimidating, especially for career changers who aren't used to the tech industry's approach to assessing talent.
-To qualify for the Career Accelerator Program, get some extra interview practice, and ensure they're ready to start their job search, all Code 401 graduates complete a Qualifying Interview.
+To qualify for the Career Accelerator Program, get some extra interview practice, and ensure they're ready to start their job search, all 401 graduates complete a Qualifying Interview.

 The Qualifying Interview mirrors a professional interview setting, and helps our graduates know how to exceed the expectations of potential employers.
 Just like in the career coaching sessions, we offer plenty of guidance and support to help participants feel fully prepared.
 Before their interview, we provide a guide for professional etiquette and competency that covers everything from submitting quality application material, to preparing for the interview, to properly closing the interview.